9. Database access

 }

-- Lines 1–6: the namespaces used in the application.
-Managing a SQL Server Compact database requires the [System.Data.SqlServerCe] namespace on line 3.
-This represents a dependency on a namespace specific to a particular DBMS.
-It follows that the program will need to be modified if the DBMS is changed.
+- lines 1-6: namespaces used in the application.
+Managing a SQL Server Compact database requires the namespace [System.Data.SqlServerCe] on line 3.
+This is a dependency on a SGBD proprietary namespace.
+This means that the program will have to be modified if the SGBD is changed.

-- line 18: the database connection string is read from the [App.config] file and displayed on line 25.
+- line 18: the database connection string is read from file [App.config] and displayed on line 25.
 It will be used to establish a connection with the database.

-- Lines 28–32: A dictionary storing the names of the four allowed SQL commands: select, insert, update, delete.
+- lines 28-32: a dictionary storing the names of the four authorized SQL orders: select, insert, update, delete.

-- Lines 40–62: The loop for entering SQL commands typed on the keyboard and executing them on the database
+- lines 40-62: the loop for entering SQL orders typed on the keyboard and executing them on the database

-- Line 48: The line typed on the keyboard is broken down into fields to identify the first term, which must be: select, insert, update, delete
+- line 48: the line typed on the keyboard is broken down into fields to determine the first term, which must be : select, insert, update, delete

-- lines 50-55: if the query is invalid, an error message is displayed and the program moves on to the next query.
+- lines 50-55: if the query is invalid, an error message is displayed and you move on to the next query.

-- lines 57-61: the entered SQL command is executed.
-This execution takes a different form depending on whether it is a select command or an insert, update, or delete command.
-In the first case, the command retrieves data from the database without modifying it; in the second, it updates the database without retrieving data.
-In both cases, execution is delegated to a method that requires two parameters:
+- lines 57-61: the SQL command entered is executed.
+This execution takes a different form depending on whether the order is select or an order insert, update, delete.
+In the first case, the order retrieves data from the database without modifying it; in the second, it updates the database without retrieving data.
+In both cases, execution is delegated to a method that needs two parameters:

 - the connection string that will allow it to connect to the database

-- the SQL statement to be executed on this connection
+- the SQL command to be executed on this connection

 9.3.7.
 Executing a SELECT query